BAJAJ FINSERV DIRECT LIMITED

 Taxation of Global ETFs in India

-Additionally, dividends (if any) from global ETFs may be taxed in the country of origin and can be subject to Double Taxation Avoidance Agreement (DTAA) benefits.
+Any dividends received from global ETFs may be taxed in the country of origin.
+Investors may be eligible for Double Taxation Avoidance Agreement (DTAA) relief, depending on bilateral treaties between India and the foreign jurisdiction.

 Conclusion